AlloyTools/alloytools.github.io/download.md

 main: download
 ---

-Alloy is a self-contained executable, which includes the Kodkod model finder and a variety of SAT solvers, as well as the standard Alloy library and a collection of tutorial examples.
+Alloy is a self-contained executable, which includes the Pardinus/Kodkod model finder and a variety of SAT solvers, as well as the standard Alloy library and a collection of tutorial examples.
 The same jar file can be incorporated into other applications to use Alloy as an API, and includes the source code.
 See the release notes for details of new features.
 To execute, simply double-click on the jar file, or type `java -jar org.alloytools.alloy.dist.jar` in a console.

+Since Alloy 6, the tool can also perform temporal model-checking. at the time of this writing, this relies on external tools [NuSMV](https://nusmv.fbk.eu/) or [nuXmv](https://nuxmv.fbk.eu/) (preferred from an efficiency point of view) that should be installed by the user and mad available in the PATH.

 ### released versions